 Landscaping and more at the click of a button

 The concept of growing plants on walls has been around for thousands of years, but landscape architecture professor Stanley Hart White was the first to patent vertical gardens as we know them today.
 He had the idea way back in 1938, but it didn’t really grow on people until decades later.

 In the 1980s and 1990s, a French botanist named Patrick Blanc began to popularize green wall systems as a method of urban agriculture.
 He sought to improve biodiversity in big cities with his massive living wall designs.

 With the rise of Patrick Blanc, living green walls started popping up all over the place, in residential and commercial spaces, indoors and outdoors.

-Especially in the 2010s, with environmental sustainability rising to the forefront of public thought, these live walls became popular with businesses and homeowners alike.
+Note: Especially in the 2010s, with environmental sustainability rising to the forefront of public thought, these green garden walls became popular with businesses and homeowners alike.

 Benefits of Green Walls

 People don’t just like living walls because they look pretty.
 They can also make a building more energy-efficient and have positive impacts on people’s health and well-being.

 These are a few of the benefits of having a green wall in a home or commercial space:

 - Exterior: An outdoor green wall adds an extra layer of insulation to a home or building.
 That means it takes less energy to keep the inside cool in the summer and warm in the winter.
 In urban environments, outdoor living walls also improve the general air quality and reduce heat island effects.